bufferapp/convertice/README.md

 ## Defining the Problem

 A **trial conversion** means the user has made a payment within 30 days of the trial start event.
 The payment has to be for a new subscription or a new plan on an existing subscription.
-We're trying to predict the probability of a trial converting for users that have been on a trial for at least 5 days.b
+We're trying to predict the probability of a trial converting for users that have been on a trial for at least 5 days.

 ### Model Evaluation